ahembree/ansible-hms-docker/README.md

 ## Connecting the Containers

-When connecting Jackett to Sonarr and Radarr and etc, you can use the name of the container (e.g. `jackett` or `radarr`) and then defining the container port to connect to (e.g. `jackett:9117` or `radarr:7878`).
+When connecting Prowlarr to Sonarr and Radarr and etc, you can use the name of the container (e.g. `prowlarr` or `radarr`) and then defining the container port to connect to (e.g. `prowlarr:9696` or `radarr:7878`).

 If you choose to expose the container ports on the host (by setting `container_expose_ports: yes` in the `vars/default.yml` file), see below for which ports are mapped to which container on the host.